 For more information on the active fire product and other MODIS fire products, please refer to the MODIS Active Fire Burned Area Products web site and the MODIS Burned Area User Guide (Updated May 2013) and the MODIS Collection 6 Active Fire Product User's Guide

-Can I download the fire data from Web Fire Mapper?
+Can I download the fire data from the FIRMS Fire Map?

-Active fire data are not currently available for download via Web Fire Mapper.
+Active fire data are not currently available for download via Fire Map.
 However, active fire locations are available for download for the last 24 hours, last 48 hours and last 7 days on the Active Fire Data page.
 Older data can be obtained through the Archive Download Tool

-What are the different sources of fire data in Web Fire Mapper?
+What are the different sources of fire data in Fire Map?

 Can you notify me when a fire occurs in my area of interest?